m-ret/gexpsoftware/README.md

 For more information on contributing, please refer to the `CONTRIBUTING.md` file (if available) or contact the repository owner.

 Thank you for your cooperation and happy coding!

-After creating the README.md file with the above content, commit and push the changes to your repository.
-This will ensure that the branching standards are visible and accessible to all project contributors.